TTTTMMMM/chairLocations/README.md

 4. <span style="font-family: 'Verdana';">If you get the following error when trying to subscribe to a collection, test the rules in the database rules playground:</span> <span style="color:red;font-weight:bold">**Uncaught Error in onSnapshot: FirebaseError: Missing or insufficient permissions.**

-5. <span style="font-family: 'Verdana';">[Read this to learn how to style the file input HTML element](https://tympanus.net/codrops/2015/09/15/styling-customizing-file-inputs-smart-way/)

 ---

 ### Data Cleaning